-Send an email or letter with a copy of the RFP to a minimum of 7 "known providers".
-If sending letters by mail, DCA requires that letters be sent certified return receipt to provide the required documentation.
+Send an email or letter with a copy of the RFP to at least 7 "known providers."
+If sending letters by mail, DCA requires that letters be sent with certified return receipts to provide the required documentation.
 Sole source approval is required from DCA when only one response is received.
 Emails must be sent with a Request Delivery Receipt and Request Read Receipt to provide equivalent documentation when using this method.

 When soliciting firms to develop applications/administer projects, RFPs should be sent to at least 7 "known providers."
 As a service to applicants, recipients, and others, DCA maintains a list of consultants who have expressed an interest in making proposals on HOME projects.
 This is not an "approved" list.
 DCA does not approve or disapprove consultants.
 This is the applicant's or recipient's responsibility.
-The list can be found on the DCA web site.
+The list can be found on the DCA website.